ccoutant/dwarf-locations/026-refine-type.md

 if one of these extended floating point registers representing a smaller type is spilled to memory without conversion back to a 64b double then the problem still exists.

+It should be noted that in cases such as this both the normal 64 bit floating point and the extended precision floating point number would both be base types defined by the target ABI.

 ### Type width reduction optimization